Aics7/DSA/README.md

-# ICP
+# DSA
-Intermediate Computer Programming Projects
+Data Structures and Algorithms